Prost AP04: Racing history

 However, the team were mired in the midfield once the season began, fueling the speculation that the team had run an illegally fast car via running the car underweight during testing in an attempt to attract sponsors.
-However, the cars were much more reliable than the previous year's disastrous AP03, Alesi finishing all 12 races he had with the team (though being classified at the end, Alesi physically did not finish the European GP 2001, as he spun off trying to overtake Kimi Räikkönen on lap 64.
-But that was enough to be classified, though three laps down on the winner).
+However, the cars were much more reliable than the previous year's disastrous AP03, Alesi finishing all 12 races he had with the team (though being classified at the end, Alesi physically did not finish the European GP 2001, as he spun off trying to overtake Kimi Räikkönen on lap 64, but that was enough to be classified, though three laps down on the winner).
 In the process he scored four precious points but fell out of favour with team principal Alain Prost and left the team for Jordan after the German GP to replace the sacked Heinz-Harald Frentzen.
 The German took over Alesi's role as team leader, but could not add to the points tally.
-A highlight of Frentzen's brief stint with the team was qualifying 4th at the Belgian Grand Prix.
+A highlight of Frentzen's brief stint with the team was qualifying 4th at the Belgian Grand Prix in a wet-dry session, only to throw that away by stalling on the grid at the start.

 The team's driver problems were even more acute in the #23 car.
 Mazzacane was dropped after four races in favour of fellow-South American Luciano Burti, who had himself been dropped by Jaguar.
 Burti was quicker but also got involved in two enormous accidents which wrote off two chassis.
 The latter, at the Belgian GP put him out for the rest of the season.
 His replacement, Tomáš Enge, performed competently, but destroyed another car at the Japanese GP.